stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/visual_proxy.md

 other hand, is a full fledged foundation of all Model objects to provide their own View as implicitly described by their data.

+Visual Proxy should also not be confused with View-aware Model, as they handle different concerns: Visual Proxy deals with View's creation.
+View-aware Model deals with Model-View synchronization.

 ### Design

 Model objects act as factories for the UI of their own attributes